 Departmental Honors Admissions

 Interested students should submit an application to the undergraduate program adviser.
 The application consists of a short statement of interest expressing why you hope to participate in the Departmental Honors program and topics you would explore (100-200 words).
 The application should also include a proposed schedule of the courses and credits you plan to take.
-See the BLA Honors Application Form to apply.
+See the BLA Honor Application Form to apply.

 The Department will evaluate students based on their statement and their grades and progress in the program thus far.